Mercosur embraces Chavez despite protests from business

 Chavez, who has spent more than 13 years in office, has pursued a personality driven government that has scared away foreign investors and crippled productivity.
 His acceptance by Mercosur, opponents say, will give him one more thing to boast about as he campaigns for another six-year term ahead of Venezuela's presidential election in October.

 Officially, the leaders hailed Venezuela's strengths as a major oil producer and an important market for everything from Brazilian machinery to Argentine wheat.
-In practice, though, Venezuela can't fully participate in the bloc until it agrees to accept a common tariff adopted by Mercosur, common agreements with third-party countries and other prerequisites that Chavez has failed to embrace since talks for inclusion began in 2006.
+In practice, though, Venezuela can't fully participate in the bloc until it agrees to accept common tariffs adopted by Mercosur, common agreements with third-party countries, and other prerequisites that Chavez has failed to embrace since talks for inclusion began in 2006.

-In a statement Tuesday, Brazil's National Industry Confederation, a powerful business group, reminded Venezuela that "the new member has obligations to fulfill."
-Citing the common tariff and other existing bloc conventions, the group urged Mercosur to establish a timeline by which Venezuela must comply.

-Mercosur, the group added, "should focus on reinforcing the stability and predictability of the economic bloc."
+In private, Brazilian exporters say they are worried about doing more business with Venezuela.
+Though Brazil exports appliances, vehicles, and other products to the Andean country, companies have problems with Venezuela's strict currency controls and onerous rules for the repatriation of profits.

 BLOC IS ALREADY TROUBLED

-"Just imagine if you start adding Venezuela and others," he said, noting recent discussions to include Bolivia and Ecuador, two countries with close ties to Chavez.
+"Just imagine if you start adding Venezuela and others," he added, noting recent discussions to include Bolivia and Ecuador, two countries with close ties to Chavez.

 Tuesday's ceremony was accompanied by a trickle of business as Chavez and Rousseff formalized a previously disclosed plan by Conviasa, the Venezuelan airline, to purchase 100-seat jets made by Embraer, the Brazilian aircraft manufacturer.
 Under the terms of the agreement, Conviasa will pay about $270 million for six Embraer 190 jets, with an option for 14 more.